nalimuradov/clickbait/README.md

 Interested in what makes a good title, I used the training data to find the larges tag count discrepencies between the popular and unpopular videos.

+Naively, my initial impressions were that adjectives would be common in popular videos, as descriptive titles are more eye-catching.
+This was not the case.
+Most tags (including adjectives) were fairly evenly distributed among both sides, but there were some standouts.

+**Wh-adverbs** were more common in the heavily viewed videos.
+Strangely enough, **verbs** (both present and past-tense) seemed to make more appearances in the least-viewed videos.

+> Wh-adverb: "how", "when", "where", "why"

 A **determiner** followed by a **noun** appeared more frequently in the successful videos, while a **noun** followed by another **noun** was much more common in the unpopular videos.
-In fact, a noun followed by another noun appeared **70 more times** in the 200 worst videos than the 200 best videos.
+In fact, a noun followed by another noun appeared **70 more times** in the 200 worst videos than they did in the 200 best videos.

-Good tags are Wh-adverbs,
-Worst tags were verbs (both past and present tense were bad).
-This is not to say avoid these, just that they were common among the least successful videos.
-Do what you will with that information.
-The most common word pair in the best videos was a Determiner followed by a Noun.
-The most common word pair in the worst videos was a Noun followed by another Noun.
-This was by far the biggest
+> Determiner: "The", "these", "a"

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/images/img2.png "Successful videos")